zulip/zulip/docs/development/setup-vagrant.md

 with `(zulip-py3-venv)vagrant@`.
 If it just starts with `vagrant@`, your provisioning failed and you should look at the [troubleshooting section](#troubleshooting-and-common-errors).

+Note: The next time you need to do `vagrant up`, you won't need to use the `--provider=docker` part again (if you were using Linux).

 Next, start the Zulip server: